dbcook/servo-tuna/README.md

 [Node SerialPort](https://serialport.io/) - REJECTED

-So far I've determined that the [standalone serialport node library](https://serialport.io/) is not suitable for this application.
+I've determined that the [standalone serialport node library](https://serialport.io/) is not suitable for this application.
 Although it's been around for 10+ years, it lacks various crucial design features: